-Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
-In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
+Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land Gross Value Added per To increase GVA per Green Denbighshire and Conwy will be permitted in the County and it will be important to monitor the capita capita GVA per head in 2013: £14,907; land take.
+In addition, the GVA per head in 2021: SRA will be developing £17,758. regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
 The number and type of rural diversification will be monitored for trends and impacts.
-To increase GVA per capita Not applicable Data not captured.
+(Source: ONS, 2023)

-Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
-In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
+Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land Gross Value Added per To increase GVA per Green Denbighshire and Conwy will be permitted in the County and it will be important to monitor the worker worker GVA per filled job in 2013: £34,038; land take.
+In addition, the GVA per filled job in 2021: SRA will be developing £39,815. regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
 The number and type of rural diversification will be monitored for trends and impacts.
-To increase GVA per worker Not applicable Data not captured.
+(Source: ONS, 2023)